 How do I work?

-I am a relational integrative counsellor.
-This means that my counselling approach and techniques will be led by your needs and the topics you wish to work through.
+My integrative counselling approach and techniques will be led by your needs and the topics you wish to work through.
 This may involve elements of cognitive behavioural therapy (CBT), Gestalt and and other humanistic and psychodynamic approaches.
-We may also use more creative methods and tools, but the choice will always be yours.
+We may also use more creative methods, but the choice will always be yours.
 Counselling sessions with me will always involve a safe, confidential, empathic and non-judgemental environment, from the underpinning basis of a client-centred ethos.

 My counselling experience is varied, having supported adults, children and young people in a variety of settings.
 I have worked regularly with clients experiencing (amongst other things)